owen-it/laravel-auditing-doc/troubleshooting.md

 As a workaround, consider passing `1` and `0`, instead of `true` and `false`.
 For date values, append ` 00:00:00`.

-At the time of writing, [this](https://github.com/laravel/internals/issues/349) is the only open issue about ths subject.
+At the time of writing, [this](https://github.com/laravel/internals/issues/349) is the only open issue about this subject.